Prince Paul (producer): Equipment

 Paul has talked about his fondness for vintage equipment in several interviews.
 One of his favorite pieces of vintage equipment is the Akai S900, which he credits for having a unique sound, saying, "Even though it's big and bulky, nothing sounds like that.
 It's pretty flexible, it's easy to work, and it's easy to truncate your sample and get things tight...When you look at all this new technology, everything sounds very sterile.
 Everything is clean and super quiet.
 It kind of lacks something.
 When I plug that in, it's like, 'Wow, this is hip hop.'"

 Record collection

 He is known for sampling from a wide range of genres.
 Rapper Biz Markie once said of Paul's production style, "Prince Paul's contribution to hip-hop is that you could use records that weren't by James Brown or just break-beats."

 Style and influences

+Unlike the vast majority of hip-hop producers during the 1980s and early 1990s, Paul explored many genres outside of funk and soul to extract samples.